 The property in Addison, Texas has been pledged as collateral on the note.
-In addition, assignment of 50% of campaign donations without donor restrictions and a minimum escrow amount of no less than \$1.7 million was pledged as collateral.
-This requirement was later amended in the agreement dated March 26, 2020 to maintain a deposit amount of \$700,000 in the reserve account.
+In addition, the Foundation is required to maintain a deposit amount of \$700,000 in the reserve account.

 Notes payable are made of up the following as of August 31: